thiagoluis88git/tech1-app/README.md

 or
 - Cal the POST `http://localhost:3210/api/customers` to create a Customer and retrieve the `[Customer ID]`

+> [!IMPORTANT]
+> These endpoints have a CPF validation.
+So be aware that it is needed to pass a correct CPF number.

+> [!NOTE]
+> The CPF does not need to be formatted.

 ### 2 List all the categories
 ***(Customer view)***